akuchling/50-examples/complexity.rst

   for the algorithm doesn't actually change as the problem size increases.

-* O(log n) is *logarithmic* complexity.:footnote:`The base used
-  to take the logarithm makes no difference, since it just multiplies the operation count by a constant factor.
-  The most common base is base 2, written as log2 or lg.`
+* O(log n) is *logarithmic* complexity.
+The base used to take the logarithm makes no difference, since it just multiplies the operation count by a constant factor.
+The most common base is base 2, written as log2 or lg.

   Algorithms with logarithmic complexity cope quite well with increasingly large problems.
 Doubling the problem size